TSchotter/webserver-tomb/docs/6-server-setup/essential-security.md

 - Ensure you're using the correct username

 ### Locked Out of Server
-- If you disabled password authentication too early, contact your hosting provider
+- If you disabled password authentication too early, you might still be able to get into the server through the hosting provider.
+Digital ocean has a "console" that is effectively like logging into the server directly and thus would bypass any firewall issues.
+If it's a problem with the root password, there is a root password reset.

-- They can usually restore access through a console or reset your server
+- Otherwise, it might be time to nuke the server and tell it to start from a blank slate again.

 ### Firewall Blocking Connections
 - Check UFW status: `sudo ufw status`